Netcracker/KubeMarine/documentation/Troubleshooting.md

 Error from server: error dialing backend: remote error: tls: internal error
 ```

-**Root cause**: `kubelet` server certificate is not approved whereas cluster has been configured not to use self-signed certificates for `kubelet` server.
+**Root cause**: The `kubelet` server certificate is not approved, whereas the cluster has been configured not to use self-signed certificates for the `kubelet` server.

-**Solution**: Perform CSR approval steps from maintenance guide: [Kubelet server certificate approval](https://github.com/Netcracker/KubeMarine/blob/main/documentation/Maintenance.md#kubelet-server-certificate-approval)
+**Solution**: Perform CSR approval steps from the maintenance guide.
+Refer to the [Kubelet Server Certificate Approval](https://github.com/Netcracker/KubeMarine/blob/main/documentation/Maintenance.md#kubelet-server-certificate-approval) section for details.